garranhado/SwiftUIvsMVVM/README.md

 Be careful, in an effort to make code more testable, we can very often find ourselves introducing a ton of new protocols and other kinds of abstractions, and end up making our code significantly more complicated.
 Don't go Clean / SOLID anti-patterns, be an OOP / POP engineer.

-In the agile world use Feature Driven Development (FDD) and avoid as you can Test Driven Development (TDD) / Extreme Programming (EP).
+In the agile world use Feature Driven Development (FDD) and avoid as you can Test Driven Development (TDD) / Extreme Programming (XP).

 **There's an object for that!**